teamniteo/pyramid_heroku/README.rst

 ``pyramid_heroku.client_addr`` tween and it requires you to list whitelisted IPs in the ``pyramid_heroku.herokuapp_whitelist`` setting.

+The ``pyramid_heroku.client_addr`` tween sets request.client_addr to an IP we can trust.
+It handles IP spoofing via ``X-Forwarded-For`` headers and ignores Cloudflare's IPs when using Cloudflare reverse proxy.

 Usage example for automatic alembic migration script::